-BOSU report shows patients coming to harm due to delays in treatment and follow-up appointments
+BOSU report shows patients coming to losing sight to delays in treatment and follow-up appointments

 8 February 2017

 The Royal College of Ophthalmologists publishes a surveillance report of patients losing vision due to delays in treatment and follow-up appointments

 The research, conducted through the British Ophthalmological Surveillance Unit (BOSU), found patients suffering permanent and severe visual loss due to health service initiated delays1.
 The research involving all UK consultant ophthalmologists, showed that up to 22 patients per month losing vision by such delays.
 These patients are from a vulnerable social group with chronic conditions requiring long-term routine follow-up such as glaucoma, age related macular degeneration and diabetic retinopathy.

 Early diagnosis and successful new treatments have increased the demands placed upon the Hospital Eye Service meaning that regular follow-up appointments within the clinically recommended time are not always accommodated demonstrating a lack of capacity and compromising patient safety.

 The surveillance study through the BOSU2 was able to establish diagnosis, length of delay and cause of vision loss over a 12-month period, March 2015 – February 2016.
 Of the 169 patients reported of preventable loss of vision, 132 experienced permanent deterioration of vision along with 15 unplanned surgical procedures and six emergency hospital admissions.
 42 patients were registered as Severely Sight Impaired or Sight Impaired.